5bentz/linux-asus-t100/T100TA_guide.md

 mmcblk0
 └─mmcblk0p1  vfat                 9016-4EF8             /media/xubuntu/9016-4EF8
 ```
-  * In this example, it is `mmcblk2p1`
-  * If you are unsure, check its size with `lsblk`, it should be about 100M.
+- Mount the EFI System Partition on the new system
-- `mount /dev/mmcblk2p1 /target/boot/efi`
+  * `mount /dev/mmcblk2p1 /target/boot/efi`
 - Then, we have to mount some other filesystems before chrooting:
 ```
 for dir in /dev /dev/pts /proc /run /sys;
   do mount --bind "$dir" /target/"$dir";
 done
 ```
+- Here we go!
-- `chroot /target /bin/bash`
+  * `chroot /target /bin/bash`

 #### Install the Bootloader
 - Install grub for EFI-IA32 architecture, and update its config file